Chief’s Advisory Committee

 The advisory meetings are planned and facilitated by the Indigenous Relations Consultant and the Cultural Resource Unit.
 They are typically opened with a pipe ceremony followed by a sweat lodge ceremony directed by the Elders.
 All members of the SPS are welcome to attend.

-The Committee was established shortly after the creation of the Aboriginal Liaison Constable in the early 1990’s.
-Originally, the Aboriginal Liaison Constable would gather members of the SPS, FSIN, STC, and Métis Nation-Saskatchewan to discuss current issues and give recommendations and seek feedback to assist the SPS in working with the Indigenous population in a positive and respectful way.
+The Committee was established shortly after the creation of the Indigenous Liaison Constable in the early 1990’s.
+Originally, the Indigenous Liaison Constable would gather members of the SPS, FSIN, STC, and Métis Nation-Saskatchewan to discuss current issues and give recommendations and seek feedback to assist the SPS in working with the Indigenous population in a positive and respectful way.

 In 2015, the Elders were honoured by Police Chief Clive Weighill with ceremonial badges to signify the important role that the Elders have on advising the Chief on matters relating to the Indigenous community.